ArtrixTech/Prof-X/README.md

 - A Tencent Translate API Key
   - For translating article names into your language
   - Chinese only currently :) Will add multilingual support after on
+- An Imgur.com Client ID
+  - For uploading the briefing images anonymously
+  - Can be easily registered through [This Link](https://api.imgur.com/oauth2/addclient)

 ### Environment Preparation